Brionconroy/coffee-social-react/README.md

 ## Log-in form

-+ The log in on the navbar will disapear when you have logged in confreming your login
++ The log in on the navbar will disapear when you have logged in confirming your login

-+ on the login form you can also sign up if you havent alread done so.
++ on the login form you can also sign up if you haven't alread done so.

 <details>